Program Vision & Overview

 After the trips happen and everyone returns to campus:

-Each Small Community continues to meet for a Post-Trip Retreat and for weekly meetings and periodic presentations, to process their overall Arrupe experience and to begin to discern ways in which they can integrate their trip experience into their everyday lived experience and future aspirations.
+Each Small Community continues to meet for a Post-Trip Retreat and for weekly meetings and periodic presentations, to process their overall Arrupe experience and to begin to discern ways in which they can integrate their trip experience into their everyday life and future aspirations.
 Ideally, each Arrupe Student begins to learn how they might strive to live in solidarity with the people they met in-country and with the rest of their brothers and sisters throughout the world, especially those who suffer and experience marginalization.